article banner (priority)

 fun <T> Sequence<T>.filter( predicate: (T) -> Boolean ): Sequence<T> { return FilteringSequence(this, true, predicate) }

 The decorator pattern uses delegation.
-Each decorator class needs to access the decorated object and use it as a delegate, plus add behavior to some of its methods.
+Each decorator class needs to access the decorated object, use it as a delegate, and add behavior to some of its methods.

 interface AdFilter { fun showToPerson(user: User): Boolean fun showOnPage(page: Page): Boolean fun showOnArticle(article: Article): Boolean } class ShowOnPerson( val authorKey: String, val prevFilter: AdFilter = ShowAds ) : AdFilter { override fun showToPerson(user: User): Boolean = prevFilter.showToPerson(user) override fun showOnPage(page: Page) = page is ProfilePage && page.userKey == authorKey && prevFilter.showOnPage(page) override fun showOnArticle(article: Article) = article.authorKey == authorKey && prevFilter.showOnArticle(article) } class ShowToLoggedIn( val prevFilter: AdFilter = ShowAds ) : AdFilter { override fun showToPerson(user: User): Boolean = user.isLoggedIn override fun showOnPage(page: Page) = prevFilter.showOnPage(page) override fun showOnArticle(article: Article) = prevFilter.showOnArticle(article) } object ShowAds : AdFilter { override fun showToPerson(user: User): Boolean = true override fun showOnPage(page: Page): Boolean = true override fun showOnArticle(article: Article): Boolean = true } fun createWorkshopAdFilter(workshop: Workshop) = ShowOnPerson(workshop.trainerKey) .let(::ShowToLoggedIn)

 Interface delegation can help us avoid implementing methods that only call similar decorated object methods.
-This makes our implementation more clear, as a reader can concentrate on what is essential.
+This makes our implementation clearer and lets a reader focus on what is essential.

 class Page class Article(val authorKey: String) class User(val isLoggedIn: Boolean) interface AdFilter { fun showToPerson(user: User): Boolean fun showOnPage(page: Page): Boolean fun showOnArticle(article: Article): Boolean } class ShowOnPerson( val authorKey: String, val prevFilter: AdFilter = ShowAds ) : AdFilter by prevFilter { override fun showOnPage(page: Page) = page is ProfilePage && page.userKey == authorKey && prevFilter.showOnPage(page) override fun showOnArticle(article: Article) = article.authorKey == authorKey && prevFilter.showOnArticle(article) } class ShowToLoggedIn( val prevFilter: AdFilter = ShowAds ) : AdFilter by prevFilter { override fun showToPerson(user: User): Boolean = user.isLoggedIn } object ShowAds : AdFilter { override fun showToPerson(user: User): Boolean = true override fun showOnPage(page: Page): Boolean = true override fun showOnArticle(article: Article): Boolean = true } fun createWorkshopAdFilter(workshop: Workshop) = ShowOnPerson(workshop.trainerKey) .let(::ShowToLoggedIn)